Applications for fall admission open January 1 and are accepted on a rolling basis until June 30.

 - An email will automatically be generated and sent to your referees requesting a letter of recommendation for you.

 - The email will provide instructions on the information to provide and how to upload the recommendation letter.

 - You will receive an automated email notifying you when each of your references uploads their letter.

-- You are required to send an official set of transcripts to the UO Office of Admissions and upload an unofficial transcript within your online application.
+- You are required to send an official set of transcripts to the UO Registrar's Office and upload an unofficial transcript within your online application.